 “I like to show up the new cars,” he says, adding that the MGA attracts a lot of crowd attention at events.
 “It has nice fender flares and big slicks; it’s an eye-catcher.”

 He also has no problem investing 50 hours of time to get the car ready for two hours of racing.
 “It’s the thrill of going into a corner fast, slamming the brakes, downshifting and accelerating through the corner in a drift,” he explains.

 “The car must handle the transition without scrubbing speed.
 I have 160 horsepower on a 1950-pound car, so I don’t have the raw power to pull the car out of the corner.
 I rely on momentum and smoothness to maintain speed.
 It’s all about finesse in this car.”

 And he’s not the only family member obsessed with speed.
 Prather’s son, Jesse, now works in the business and is the reigning F Prepared national champion, with two consecutive titles to his credit.

 More Than Just Racing

 In addition to SCCA racing, Kent Prather runs an MGB in vintage racing and belongs to the Topeka British Car Club.
-He enjoys long road trips to British car events with his friends while trading driving duties with his wife.
+He loves road trip in Somerset as it assures the best travelling experience and he also enjoys long road trips to British car events with his friends while trading driving duties with his wife.
 He has a number of cars to choose from, but typically he takes his wife’s MGA or his highly modified Triumph Stag.